-A core element of the project is to sub-commission a dedicated number of new and established writers, photographers, video makers and illustrators across Africa – and the diaspora – to produce nuanced features, interviews, images and commentaries that very often break convention as part of a mission to provide nuanced and personal perspectives on contemporary art from Africa, as well as reflections on what it is to be African in and beyond the continent.
+A core element of the project is to sub-commission a dedicated number of new and established writers, photographers, video makers and illustrators across Africa – and the diaspora – to produce features, interviews, images and commentaries that very often break convention as part of a mission to provide nuanced and personal perspectives on contemporary art from Africa, as well as reflections on what it is to be African in and beyond the continent.

 People’s Stories Project also instigates creative-to-creative online dialogues across African cities, to highlight unique or innovative ideas, creative processes, politically-infused narratives as well as distinct or offbeat cultural dynamics that span all arts genres.
 These cross-border conversations form part of a larger, evolving movement that has long existed in niche and independent online spaces – essentially driven and shaped by the continent’s predominantly youth-led, digitally-influenced urban energy.
 It is essentially this spirit of vitality – both creative and exploratory – that is fuelling a robust internationalisation of contemporary African culture, knowledge and experience.
 This, in turn, continues to impact on creative culture and economics in and beyond the continent.

 The People’s Stories Project website exists as an online archive that captures the current zeitgeist of African artistic and cultural expression through commissioned conversations, collaborations and partnerships that develop during the initiative.